RailForLess/railforless/README.md

 Now, the overwhelming majority of modern websites generate content dynamically (including this site).
-A simple HTTP request is no longer sufficient for scraping these heavy sites, as Javascript code must run asynchronously to load the page contents.
+A simple HTTP request is no longer sufficient for scraping these heavy sites, as JavaScript code must run asynchronously to load the page contents.
 Therefore, the only reliable way to navigate and scrape these websites is through a browser.
 I chose the browser automation package Selenium for this project.

 I quickly learned why Amsnag had not yet been replaced&mdash;Amtrak utilizes an advanced bot-detection algorithm that makes automated fare scraping exceedingly difficult.
-In addition to the Javascript running to load the page, Amtrak runs code that monitors your mouse movements and interaction patterns to filter out suspected automated activity.
+In addition to the JavaScript running to load the page, Amtrak runs code that monitors your mouse movements and interaction patterns to filter out suspected automated activity.
 I tried for weeks to get around this algorithm to no avail.
 No matter